-5.4 Implications of COVID-19 Pandemic
+6.4 Implications of COVID-19 Pandemic

-COVID-19 pandemic has impacted many businesses, its rippling effects differ greatly depending on types of industry, while businesses in general are facing sales, earnings and liquidity challenges.
+The COVID-19 pandemic continued to raise concern impacting the Malaysian economy.
 Businesses need to embrace and adapt quickly to change in order to survive and thrive in this unprecedented crisis.
-And the way forward is through technology.

-In catering to the requirement for social distancing and improved connectivity during the Movement Control Order ("MCO") period, REDtone offered its customers new technological tools and support such as virtual reality and virtual store solutions.
+And the way forward is through technology such as virtual reality and virtual store solutions.
 REDtone also increased its marketing efforts and secured leads and customers via various digital tools and platforms.
 REDtone's flexiCraft Holodeck's virtual reality platform provides a panoramic 720-degree virtual tour through retail outlets, property showrooms, hotels, restaurants, museums, and art galleries.
 It enables REDtone's customers to save on printing promotional brochures and building showrooms.
-At the same time, it enables their customers to be able to visit their showrooms or stores virtually and make purchases online through eCommerce during the COVID-19 lockdown, where social distancing SOP compliance is imposed by the authority.
+At the same time, it enables their customers to be able to visit their showrooms or stores virtually and make purchases online through eCommerce.
+The immersive power of virtual reality negates large crowd gatherings.